 - Drop a teaspoon of honey into a glass of water.
 Fake honey will immediately start to dissolve, whilst raw honey will drop to the bottom of the glass intact.

 - Place a drop of room temperature or cooler honey on your finger, If the ‘honey’ spreads then it is fake honey.
 If it holds its composition and remains a drop, then it is raw true honey.

 - If you have had your honey for some time and it remains a syrup then it may be fake honey.
-Most real honey crystalises over time.
+Most real honey crystallises over time.

-If you are seeking real raw honeycomb we have this available as well.
+If you’re looking for real raw honeycomb we have this available too.
+Enjoy!